ekaraman/k8s-airgap-installer/README.md

 - Automated installation of **Calico CNI**, **ingress-nginx**, and a sample application via **Helm**.
 - Infrastructure and configuration expressed as **idempotent Ansible roles** and **Helm charts/values**.

-> **Note:** This repository is meant as a reference implementation for job applications and technical discussions.
-IP addresses, hostnames, and some configuration values are sanitized or simplified.

 ---

 ## 1. High-Level Architecture